HwWobbe/TW-Todolist/README.md

 * Evaluation is scheduled.
 * cosider the conversion hints (when time allows)
+* note that Mohammad is shown as a contributor to this forked repo
+* * ensure my updates are not pestering him
 * confirm changes are being recorded
 * * pwerhaps
 * * * there is a lag ?